 - Retouching for Interior Architectural Photography: Architectural photographer Mike Kelley shares his wisdom on creating masks, mixing overexposed photos (also known as exposure blending) to get the best combination of the two, removing dark spots, acne, etc., from the skin, using curves to adjust colors, and several other techniques that will help your photos look stunning.

-2019’s event included 17 freshly-designed workshops and seven expert and renowned instructors working with Adobe Photoshop and Lightroom.
+Last year’s event included 17 freshly-designed workshops and seven expert and renowned instructors working with Adobe Photoshop and Lightroom.

 There’s a variety of curated paths that are hand-picked to help track the progress and the learning process.
 They are called learning paths.
 CreativeLive learning paths review shows us that you can combine classes.